Glasgow University

 Installation:

 The work included replacing the existing roof coverings with a traditional slate finish, overhauling the traditional timber-framed windows, and addressing the defective rainwater goods.
 The project also included removing and renewing all sarking boards in conjunction with slate replacements.
-At the same time, other contractors were involved in carrying out render repairs and leadworks to the valleys, gutters, hips, Velux, and skylights.
+At the same time, other contractors were involved in carrying out render repairs and leadworks to the valleys, gutters, hips, Velux windows, and skylights.

 Although the slating of the roof did not present too many difficulties, it was the scale of the area that provided the biggest challenge.
 The roof area was vast and although there were various large areas of pitched roofing there was just as much time spent on the smaller more intricate turrets and vertical panels.